 Our unique environment of shared governance is the place from which everything else flourishes at Summit School.
 We are a place of mutual respect between teacher and student.
 A place of shared learning and open-forum discussion.
 We build community and work collaboratively.
 We debate issues respectfully, from a place of critical thought, and an open mind.
 Together, we help to set appropriate rules and hold one another accountable to follow them.
 From all of this comes profound student engagement and academic ownership.

-Our civics program brings democracy to life.
+Watch our civics program bring democracy to life.

-At our weekly School Meeting, facilitated by elected student council members, different issues are brought forward by any member of the school–student, staff, or board member–and everyone is entitled to one vote on the matter.
+During our weekly School Meeting, facilitated by elected student council members, different issues are brought forward by any member of the school–student, staff, or board member–and everyone is entitled to one vote on the matter.

 Lesson learnedGive them a voice today and they’ll use their voice tomorrow.

 Summit School of the Poconos (SSP) is unlike any other schools we've encountered - it provides students with a platform to grow and express their opinions, all while working to accommodate their individuality.
 Unlike what we grew up with, at SSP children are seen AND heard.
 The skills learned here will take our children far beyond the classroom and prepare them for a successful life.
 Our 9 and 5 year-old kids have called SSP: "FUNtastic," "extraordinary," "amazing," "exciting," and are proud to "have a voice."Kerry, Parent